• Contact Info

 Primary Instructor - Fall 2019 / Spring 2020

-Dealing with problems at an intermediate level of complexity this architecture studio emphasizes the interaction of form, programmatic use, human behavior and context in creating structure.
-Studio options may include a client-based community engaged project, real world applications, and/or result in a physical product.
-Students work across analog and digital platforms to produce high quality and portfolio-worthy work.
+Emphasizes the interaction of form, programmatic use, human behavior and context in creating structure.
+May include a client-based community engaged project, real world applications, and result in a physical product.
+Students work across analog and digital platforms to produce designs that provide solutions to contemporary challenges.
+May be repeated up to 12 total credit hours.
+Recommended corequisite: ARCH 3114.

 • ENVD 1020 - Studio 1: Introduction to Architecture